 Most of the days we do everything.
 We do not have set times that we work, but we normally do try and start by 8 or 9 in the morning and continue until we are done (with breaks in between).
 Art is the only thing we do not really do everyday, but in a sense we do, as everything creative is art :)

-So no matter what methods you use enjoy it.
+matter what methods you use enjoy it.
 There is no one size fits all.
-We all have our own ideas of what we want to do and what we want to accomplish.
+We all

+Last week we started with the Attentiveness unit.
+The definition of Attentiveness: is to listen closely and watch carefully.
+With that being said the objective of it is to pay close attention and to concentrate.
 We can look at Samuel, he heard someone calling him at night and thought it was Eli, but after several times Eli realized that it was God who was calling for Samuel and for Samuel just to listen closely to what God wants to tell him.
 (You can read about this in 1 Samuel 3: 1 - 14) God wants us to be aware of Him and always be alert and pay attention when he calls for us and wants us to listen very carefully what he wants from us.
+The key to being attentiveness one needs to be able to hear and see, you need to communicate.

 Sign language